One of the leading communicators in the tech space, Frank X. Shaw has helped lead the company through major transformations.

 Has Satya Nadella’s growth-hacking ethos been a vital ingredient in the transformation that the company is going though from being focussed on Windows to moving to a Cloud-based world?
 Would that transition be impossible without him at the helm?

 It's always hard to look back and say what might have happened if somebody else had become chief executive officer.
-Clearly it feels like the board made a great decision and it was inevitable that Satya was the right person, but of course at the time that wasn't really true - he was a relatively unknown outsider to the company.
+Clearly it feels like the board made a great decision and it was inevitable that Satya was the right person, but of course at the time that wasn't really true - he was relatively unknown outside the company.
 But his emphasis on cultural change has really been critical for the company.
 He talks about three things that come together: concept, capability and culture.
 For any company to be successful they have to have an idea, a concept.
 They then build capabilities around it that speeds up this idea, and then a culture that supports the idea and the capabilities.
 But when something happens and that idea doesn't work effectively anymore, if you don't have the culture that allows the inculcation of a new idea and new set of capabilities, then the company become less relevant if it’s only been successful with one idea.
 A growth mind-set ensures the right culture is in place to support new ideas and new capabilities as they come along.
 Whether it’s the Cloud, gaming, or artificial intelligence, these all require a different set of capabilities and the culture needs to support those, not fight them.

 Satya Nadella (left) and Frank in conversation / Photo: Microsoft